 This article will provide a clear understanding and differences between a brand and a product.
 However, before directly diving into the difference between brand and product let's know some basic stuff.

 Products have differentiation in terms of size, colour, shape, packing, features, purpose and the business it comes from.
 Companies use various aspects to endear their products to potential customers.
 Examples of products include soap, ice cream, hair oil, services like salon, hospitality banking etc.

 In other words, it can also be said that a brand is the image of a specific product in the minds of the customers.
 Examples include Audi, KFC, Coca Cola, etc.

 Now that we know about products and brands let’s deep dive to explore both further.

-Companies Make Products and Consumers Make Brands
+Companies build Products and Consumers build Brands

 For example, KFS’s product is fried chicken.
 Its umbrella brand is KFC, and each product like a chicken bucket or chicken wings have their specific names to distinguish the various KFC made chicken products from one another.
 Without a product, there is no need for a brand.

 Image source: KFC

-Brands own a distinguished identity, but products are common
+Brands own a distinguished Identity, but products are common

 When Google first hit the Internet with a search engine it was an instant hit among consumers because it helped them find information online quickly.
 However, the Google brand didn’t become meaningful to consumers until people had a chance to use the Google search engine product.

 Through consistent reliable experiences, consumers began to trust that the Google brand could deliver faster and better information online.
-Today, the word google is used as a verb.
+Today, the word "Google" is used as a verb!

 If consumers think that the two products offer the same benefits, then products with low emotional involvement are easily replaced.
 For example, a detergent powder is easily replaced if it is not available at the time of purchase.

-Brand design - logo, name, personality, colors are never the same of two brands however two soaps or two detergent can look and smell similar to each other.
+Brand design - logo, name, personality, colours are never the same of two brands however two soaps or two detergent can look and smell similar to each other.
 Branding and design creates a huge difference in identities of both brands and products.

-Brands stand out, but products disappear in the crowd
+Brands Stand Out, but products disappear in the crowd

-Remember panoramic and Polaroid cameras?
+Remember panoramic and polaroid cameras?
 With the introduction of digital cameras and more recently mobile phone cameras, the old products are becoming obsolete.
 The same happened to VHS players, DVD players with an introduction of iPods.

 Whereas, brands like Sony and Apple are still there in the market by offering different products.

 Today, if Facebook launches a new service, people will quickly respond because they trust Facebook.
 Now, Facebook has made sure that even if the social media platform shuts down, Facebook as a brand will stand still.

 So, now you have a clear understanding of both.
 You can read about making your own brand identity through our latest blog on ‘What are the Steps to Create a Recognisable Brand Identity’ or talk to our team for brand design services.